xredian/PokeAPI_tech_test/README.md

 **GET** ```/allBerryStats``` \
 returns statistics for all berries

-Can be reached for example by curl:
+Can be reached, for example, by curl:
 ```curl
 curl http://127.0.0.1:8000/allBerryStats
 ```